Sunday, 20 February 2011

 I can think of three broad trends related to the principle world religions over the past 3-5 thousand years:

-(1) Infinite variations in religious beliefs is common in all major religions of the world: Looking at the way different religions have evolved, it seems inevitable that each religion tends to develop branches that move in different directions.
-These religious offshoots can be more or less important over periods of times.
+(1) Infinite variations in religious beliefs is common in all major religions of the world: Looking at the way the different religions have evolved, it seems inevitable that each religion will develop new branches that move in different directions.
+These religious offshoots can become more or less important over periods of times.

-Sometimes these religious offshoots are in conflict with other offshoots, that means conflicts with persons of their same religions.
+Sometimes these religious offshoots are in conflict with other offshoots, that means there are conflicts with persons of their same mother-religions.
 Often each branch of the religion feels that it represents the "true" sense of that religion, while others are betrayers or imposters.
+For examples, some Sunni Muslims feel that Shia Muslims or the Ahmadiya Muslims are not true believers.

 No religious group can claim to be exempt from this general rule.
-In addition to differences between different sects or offshoots of a religion, additional geographical differences also develop, that differentiate people living in one place with those living in another country.
+In addition to differences between different sects or offshoots of a religion, additional geographical differences also develop over time, that differentiate people living in one place with those living in another country.
 For example, Catholics in Spain may have some differences compared to the Catholics in Philippines.

-Some examples of different sects (or new religions) developing in a religion are:
+Some examples of different sects (or new religions) developing in a religion:

-The sub-groups among Hindus are innumerable, from Shavities, Vaishnavites, followers of Ram and followers of Krishna.
-Often the differences in religious beliefs about powers of specific deities, do not exclude respect and worship of other deities, so that fosters infinite variety of beliefs and "encroachments" in to other religious traditions.
+The sub-groups among Hindus are innumerable, from Shavities, Vaishnavites, followers of Rama, followers of Krishna and followers of Shiva or even followers of different gram-devata and kula-devata.
+Often the differences in religious beliefs about powers of specific deities, do not exclude respect and worship of other deities, so that fosters infinite variety of beliefs and "encroachments" into other religious traditions.

 Some of the more prominent sub-groups among Muslims include Shia, Sunni, Bohra, Ahmadiya, Deobandi, Wahabi, Ashrafs, Ajlafs, Sufi, Hanafi, Shanafi'i, Maliki, Hanbali, etc. The "distances" among some of them are considered big and thus some of them are not even considered as "Muslims" by other groups.